 If you’re charged with a minor violation, you’ll be issued with a fine that you’ll need to pay through a bank, as the Russian police are no longer allowed to ask for cash.
 For more serious violations, vehicles can be temporarily confiscated, but can only be permanently taken away for you following a court decision.
 You can find a list (in Russian) of the various driving and parking fines here.
 If you pay your fine early, you can be granted a discount on your fine.

-There is a relatively high rate of car accidents in Russia, which some put down to the poor driving conditions, narrow roads (more so out of the main cities) and fast Russian drivers.
-In some circles, Russian drivers have earned a reputation for bad driving, involving weaving in and out of traffic, fast speeds and disrespect for road rules, such as wearing seat belts.
+There is a relatively high rate of car accidents in Russia, which some put down to the poor driving conditions, narrow roads (more so out of the main cities), and fast Russian drivers.
+In some circles, Russian drivers have earned a reputation for bad driving, involving weaving in and out of traffic, fast speeds, and disrespect for road rules, such as wearing seat belts.
 In the past, bribes were sometimes accepted for passing the Russian driving test.
 As a result, some Russian drivers are unaware of the correct road rules.
 However, driving conditions have become stricter in recent years to improve road safety, as well as the skills of both foreign and local Russian drivers on the road.

-While Moscow has major car parks, much of the on-street parking in Moscow is paid for using metres.
+While Moscow has major car parks, much of the on-street parking in Moscow is paid for using meters.
 When parking in Moscow, you’ll usually need to park on the right-hand side of the road, in the direction of the flow of traffic.
 In some urban areas and on one-way streets, you can also park on the left-hand side.
 The letter P and a wheelchair symbol are usually used to signify a disabled parking space.
 Around Russia, varying parking systems are available, depending on the size of the city or town.

 You cannot park within 5m of an intersection or pedestrian crossing, on bends, or within 50m of a level crossing.
 If you’re caught parking in Russia illegally, you’ll either be given an on-the-spot fine or you could have your wheels clamped.